-The header image is part of a photo of an auroral display taken from my backyard just outside Kirksville, MO on 8 November 2004.
+The header image is part of a photo of an auroral display taken from my backyard just outside Kirksville, MO on 7 November 2004.
+The full image is here.

 (replace _at_ and _dot_ with the appropriate symbols)